-El Clasico is the most high-profile derby in world football but when Iniesta was substituted off after a masterclass that had put Barca 4-0 up, the Bernabeu faithful couldn’t help but congratulate him.
+El Clasico is the most high-profile derby in world football but when Iniesta was substituted off after a masterclass that had helped Barca to a 4-0 lead, the Bernabeu faithful couldn’t help but congratulate him.

-Madrid fans have only ever applauded two other Barcelona players — Diego Maradona and Ronaldinho.
+Madrid fans have only ever applauded two other Barcelona players in the same way — Diego Maradona and Ronaldinho.

 Iniesta is loved and respected the world over, but he has his critics in those who believe stats don’t lie.

-After all, he’s scored fewer career goals than John Terry and he’s provided just six assists in the league over the last three seasons.
+After all, he’s scored fewer career goals than John Terry and his assist numbers have dropped in his latter years.

 But his true worth is intangible.

-Eight league titles, five Copa del Reys, four Champions Leagues, two European Championships, one World Cup, and many more vases, cups and shields have put his trophy cabinet under serious strain.
+Nine league titles, six Copa del Reys, four Champions Leagues, two European Championships, one World Cup, and many more vases, cups and shields have put his trophy cabinet under serious strain.

 Stats simply don’t do some players justice.

-Here’s to you, Iniesta, you may never make a sound about your genius, but we hear it.
+Here’s to you, Andres, you may never make a sound about your genius, but we hear it.

 Loud and clear.